Meet the Team

 Postdoctoral Clinical Fellow

-With extensive experience across various mental health settings - including inpatient hospitals, residential facilities, schools and outpatient community mental health centers—Rachel has developed a robust skill set providing evidence-based therapeutic treatment.
-She is trained in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), trauma-focused interventions such as TF-CBT and the ARC framework, play therapy, and psychodynamic approaches.
+With extensive experience across settings - in inpatient hospitals, residential facilities, schools and outpatient community mental health centers—Rachel has developed a robust skill set providing evidence-based treatments for depression, anxiety, PTSD, neurodivergence, OCD, social anxiety and ADHD.
+She is trained in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), trauma-focused interventions, play therapy and psychodynamic approaches.